paul-rogers/Drill-jig/jig-distro/src/assemble/docs/wire-protocol.md

 ## Execute Statement

 The Execute Statement request is for those statements that return no results or a single results.
-For example: ALTER SESSION.
+For example: `ALTER SESSION`.

 * ExecuteRequest
 * Error response or SuccessResponse